Biden is hosting the Summit of the Americas, but Mexico's president won't be there

 Lately, Bolsonaro has been making false claims about Brazil's election system, similar to the false claims made by Trump about Biden's election.

 Jorge Guajardo, a former Mexican ambassador to China, says the insurrection at the U.S. Capitol on Jan.
 6, 2021, highlighted the United States' own problems with upholding democracy.
-Those problems haven't gone unnoticed in the hemisphere.
+Those problems — the focus of a high-profile prime-time Congressional hearing in Washington on Thursday night — haven't gone unnoticed in the hemisphere.

 Guajardo said Latin American leaders, like others around the world, simply don't know whether — or how long — the United States will be able to maintain its democratic principles of the past.